mrocklin/blog/_posts/work/2015-02-05-Towards-OOC-Bag.md

 ...     return word.lower().rstrip(",.!:;'-\"").lstrip("'\"")

 >>> dict(b.map(str.split).map(concat).map(stem).frequencies())
-TODO
+{...}
 {% endhighlight %}

-We used all of our cores and streamed through memory on each core.
-We used `multiprocessing` but could get fancier with some work.
+We use all of our cores and stream through memory on each core.
+We use `multiprocessing` but could get fancier with some work.